aarchuleta/aarchuleta/README.md

 ![](https://media.giphy.com/media/l4KhNBgG8RaItFkDS/giphy.gif)

+🚀 Marketing Strategist at GitHub

-:red_car: Currently driving revenue at GitHub.
+:red_car: Previously driving revenue at GitHub.

-🔭Previously researching and brand-building in the wholesale food channel market.
+🔭 Previously researching and brand-building in the wholesale food channel market.

 :heart: I like wellness, cooking, and equitable treatment for all.